HOME WISE Uranium Project > Enrichment & Fuel Fab. > Issues >

 In an answer to a parliamentary question, the State Government of Bremen disclosed all nuclear transports (including UF6 transports) through the ports of Bremen in 2001:

-Bremische Bürgerschaft, Landtag, Drucksache 15/1081, Transport radioaktiver Stoffe, Kleine Anfrage der Fraktion Bündnis 90 / DIE GRÜNEN vom 07.02.2002 und Antwort des Senats vom 26.2.2002: Download external link (300k PDF)
+Bremische Bürgerschaft, Landtag, Drucksache 15/1081, Transport radioaktiver Stoffe, Kleine Anfrage der Fraktion Bündnis 90 / DIE GRÜNEN vom 07.02.2002 und Antwort des Senats vom 26.2.2002: Download (300k PDF)

 In an answer to a parliamentary question, the Federal Government of Germany has included a table showing details and transport routes of all UF6 transports in Germany from 1996 to 1998:

-Deutscher Bundestag, Drucksache 14/593, 23.03.99, Antwort der Bundesregierung auf die Kleine Anfrage der Abgeordneten Eva-Maria Bulling-Schröter, Angela Marquardt, Dr. Gregor Gysi und der Fraktion der PDS - Drucksache 14/435 - Transporte von Uranhexafluorid: Download external link (160k, PDF-format)
+Deutscher Bundestag, Drucksache 14/593, 23.03.99, Antwort der Bundesregierung auf die Kleine Anfrage der Abgeordneten Eva-Maria Bulling-Schröter, Angela Marquardt, Dr. Gregor Gysi und der Fraktion der PDS - Drucksache 14/435 - Transporte von Uranhexafluorid: Download (160k, PDF-format)

 The answer to a follow-up question contains the data for 1999 and 2000, with less details, however.
 See also: DU exports of Urenco's Gronau enrichment facility disclosed (Germany):

-Deutscher Bundestag, Drucksache 14/6692, 16.07.2001, Antwort der Bundesregierung auf die Kleine Anfrage der Abgeordneten Eva-Maria Bulling-Schröter und der Fraktion der PDS - Drucksache 14/6254 - Transporte und Lagerung von Uranhexafluorid in der Bundesrepublik Deutschland: Download external link (680k, PDF-format)
+Deutscher Bundestag, Drucksache 14/6692, 16.07.2001, Antwort der Bundesregierung auf die Kleine Anfrage der Abgeordneten Eva-Maria Bulling-Schröter und der Fraktion der PDS - Drucksache 14/6254 - Transporte und Lagerung von Uranhexafluorid in der Bundesrepublik Deutschland: Download (680k, PDF-format)

 UF6 cylinder ruptures during burst test

 A uranium hexafluoride cylinder of the 48Y type ruptured at a temperature of 650 degrees C and a pressure of 52 bar in a burst test conducted on December 9, 1997, in France.
-The test was done by the Nuclear Protection and Safety Institute (IPSN external link).
+The test was done by the Nuclear Protection and Safety Institute (IPSN ).
 It was the first test in a research program.
 At the end of the program, IPSN will be able to judge whether thermal protection caps should be added to current 48Y cylinders to bring them into compliance with the new fire-resistance recommendations of the IAEA issued in 1996.
 (NuclearFuel, Jan.
 12, 1998)

 Transport accidents